 More broadly, the Indian tradition did not draw the same distinction between main and subordinate clause as found in the Western tradition.
 Perhaps the most closely related notion is the contrast between pradhāna-kriyā ‘predominant/primary verb/action’ and guṇa-kriyā ‘qualifying verb/action’, which might appear to represent a step towards distinguishing main from subordinate clauses, but in fact serves only to distinguish finite from non-finite clauses.
 Finite verbs are always pradhāna-kriyā; guṇa-kriyā is used only in relation to non-finite verb forms like absolutives and participles, whose subject positions are dependent on an argument from their matrix clause.
 The concept of guṇa-kriyā is therefore closer to modern notions of control in the broadest sense.

 Building on this assumption, the most basic or most complete means of expressing such a relation between clauses is when both clauses contain an explicit marker specifying the relation.
 The marker in one clause is the relative pronoun; the marker in the other is a corresponding demonstrative (correlative) pronoun.
-Thus the relative-correlative structure is taken to be the paradigm type of interclausal relations.
+Thus, the relative-correlative structure (as in ex.
+2) is taken to be the paradigm type of interclausal relations.

 The typology of interclausal relations as understood in the Samanvaya tradition can be schematized in the following way:

-The Samanvaya tradition also specifies a number of details regarding acceptable usage of relative clauses, which go beyond the present scope.
+The Samanvaya tradition also specifies a number of pragmatic constraints on acceptable usage of relative clauses, which go beyond the present scope.
 Similar and related observations on the use of relative clauses are found in Alaṃkāraśāstra, including in Mammaṭa’s Kāvyaprakāśa and the Vyaktiviveka.

 See Hahn (2008: 215-216).
 In Mammaṭa’s Kāvyaprakāśa, (VII, fllg. v.
 187) it is claimed that the relative pronoun yad can be used without the demonstrative only when it occurs in the later of two connected clauses (i.e. from our perspective when following the main clause), not in the earlier.